arosl/pscr_loop/README.md

   -g, --graph
-                        Print a graph of oxygen drop --no-ppo2             Do not print oxygen parsial pressure --no-fio2 [           Do not print oxygen fraction in loop -m, --no-minmax
+                        Print a graph of oxygen drop --no-ppo2             Do not print oxygen parsial pressure --no-fio2             Do not print oxygen fraction in loop -m, --no-minmax
-                        Do not min and max depth(m) for gas --deco                Use ppO2 limit of 1.6 instead of 1.3 in max depth
+                        Do not print min and max depth(m) for gas --deco                Use ppO2 limit of 1.6 instead of 1.3 in max depth
 ```